‘Wake-up call’: 9/11 prompted some to move away to new lives

+Feuerman had always seen himself as a New Yorker, but "everything changed that day," he says.

-Shaken by the experience, the apparel broker, his wife and their two small children moved within four months to a gracious South Florida suburb they figured would be safer than New York.
+Shaken by the experience, the apparel broker and his wife put their home on the market weeks later.
+Within four months, they and their two small children moved to a gracious South Florida suburb they figured would be safer than New York.

 So it was until this past Valentine's Day, when mass violence tore into Parkland, Florida, too.